 The fourth step inventory is a reminder of how many amazing things you have in your life that you may have forgotten to recognize.
 You may have overlooked how awesome certain things are during your struggle with abuse or addiction.
 The fourth step inventory reminds you of the parts of your life that make it worth living.
 It also reminds you of the things you need to improve on for a better sense of well-being.

 So, there you have it.
 There are many types of therapy, but this kind of self-therapy is the most simple.
 Through this fourth step and the study of positive psychology, a person struggling with mental illness is able to open their mind to the things they value most in life.
 They can use this understanding of happiness to fuel their recovery.

 The best part of this inventory is that it can always be used.
-You don’t have to be going through an addiction.
+You don’t have to be going through addiction.
 If you’re feeling mentally unwell, you can use this idea of writing about yourself to feel better.
-You can truly feel a difference in your mindset about life after you take the time to look at what could take away from your happiness and well being.
+You can truly feel a difference in your mindset about life after you take the time to look at what could take away from your happiness and well-being.

 Make sure to spread this method to others.
 Positive human interaction will benefit you.
 Now that you have gained insight into the science of happiness, why not help others?
 Authentic happiness only increases when it is shared.